mahikkaaa/mahikkaaa/README.md

 I am Mahika Agrawal from Bhopal.
 I am currently in second year pursuing computer science with specialisation in AI&ML.

-My hobbies include indulging in adventurous activities, making fun reels, all things artistic, exploring and travelling.
+My hobbies include indulging in adventurous activities, coding, making fun reels, all things artistic, exploring and travelling.

 🔭 I’m currently working on acquiring new tech skills.